-Optical Material: Ceramics is the second in a series of blog posts that aims to highlight the various optical materials used to design and manufacture optical components for the photonics industry.
+Optical Material: Ceramics is the second article in this 5-part series of blog posts that aims to highlight the various optical materials used to design and manufacture optical components for the photonics industry.

 The word ‘ceramic’ is derived from the Greek word keramos meaning pottery.
 Ceramics are most commonly associated with earthenware, porcelain and stoneware, which have been used for several thousand years and are still remain popular today.
 However, did you know that ceramics are a class of exceptionally versatile materials and have many more applications beyond pottery?